Sage-Bionetworks/synapseAnnotations/README.md

 Over time we will add terms to the vocabulary, and change existing terms.
 The terms are versioned, and each time a term is changed we will update the version number.
-That means taht only the most recent version will appear in the GitHub repo, but older versions will remain registered in Synapse.
+That means that only the most recent version will appear in the GitHub repo, but older versions will remain registered in Synapse.
 We may want to consider building a tool that makes it easier to look up older versions of a term.
 Schemas can continue to reference old versions of a term.
 If a project wants to redefine a term, it can create its own term in its own organization and reference that one instead.

 Because versioned schemas are immutable, it is important that we always increment the version when we change a schema.
 We will want to add testing to